vtexdocs/known-issues/docs/en/known-issues/Payments/the-cielo-3ds2-app-is-returning-an-approved-status-even-in-scenarios-when-the-authentication-has-failed.md

 ---
-title: "The Cielo 3DS2 app is returning an 'approved' status even in scenarios when the authentication has failed."
+title: 'The Cielo 3DS2 app is returning an ''approved'' status even in scenarios when the authentication has failed.'
 id: 58hSiWFhn6sHQofJAUoHqv
 status: PUBLISHED
 createdAt: 2023-05-05T14:48:56.148Z